hrfart/Hyper_params_compare/README.md

 model.py contains the bulk of the code including the neural network model and comparison architecture.
-It takes as an argument an integer 1-4 indicating the hyperparamater method to run.
+It takes as an argument an integer 0-3 indicating the hyperparamater method to run.
-It will loop through all 4 datasets. and outputs plots showing the data fit for the best hyperparameters found, and loss at each algorithm iteration.
+It will loop through all 4 datasets and outputsplots showing the data fit for the best hyperparameters found, and loss at each algorithm iteration.
 Also outputted are the the optimal loss and hyperparameters found in a csv file.

 The model being optimized is a fully connected Neural network implemented in Pytorch with an Adam optimizer.